refi64/zypak/README.md

 to create a stub one.
 Just `touch chrome-sandbox && chmod +x chrome-sandbox`, and everything should work.

+### Usage with a wrapper script

+If this is wrapping an application that requries some sort of wrapper script, make sure you set `CHROME_WRAPPER=` to the path of said script.
+Otherwise, if the application attempts to re-exec itself (i.e. `chrome://restart`), it won't be using the wrapper on re-exec, leading to potentially unexpected behavior.

 ## Using a different version

 If you want to try a different Zypak version for testing, or without using the